LayeredGeoJSON/LayeredGeoJSON-Specification/README.md

 __Abstract__

-LayeredGEOJson is an extension to GeoJSON that provides a vertical layer extent to all standard GeoJSON geometries.
+LayeredGeoJSON is an extension to GeoJSON that provides a vertical layer extent to all standard GeoJSON geometries.
 In addition, it also provides the possibility to specify a horizontal "circle" extent for a Point geometry.

 __Contents__
 - [Introduction](#introduction)